sparques/go-x11draw/README.md

 Finally, a simple way to see `image.Image`s without having to resort to dumping it to a PNG and opening it in another program.

-x11draw makes an X11 window that implements the draw.Draw interface, meaning you can use any arbitrary go package that works with `image.Image`s or `draw.Image`s.
+x11draw makes an X11 window that implements the draw.Draw interface, meaning you can use any arbitrary go package that works with `image.Image`s or `draw.Drawer`s.
 For example, https://github.com/fogleman/gg.

 ## Status